eh-jogos/godot-joypad-support/README.md

   * With `JS_InputMapAction.gd` and `JS_InputMapProfiles.gd`, they don't work by themselves but you can look at how JoypadSupport.gd uses them, if you want to build a different solution or don't want to use the autoload)
 * Give the player the option to turn autodetection off and choose a specific joypad skin to show all prompts in
 * Give the player the option to manually swap ui_accept and ui_cancel (hey, maybe they're used to using Circle to confirm and Cross to cancel)

+## License and Acknowledgements
+This is Licensed under MIT as you and see in the LICENSE file, so use it however you want, in any comercial projects or not, just link this repository or this readme in the credits or somewhere.

+The button images used here and under the Folder "Prompts" were done by Nicolae Berbece from (Those Awesome Guys)[https://thoseawesomeguys.com/] and were graciously shared in Public Domain under Creative Comomns 0 (CC0).

+They can be downloaded directly from their [site](https://thoseawesomeguys.com/prompts/) or from [OpenGameArt](https://opengameart.org/content/free-keyboard-and-controllers-prompts-pack) (where I found it originally).